FreeProving/free-compiler/doc/ProvingQuickCheckProperties.md

 ```

 This happens since the `Arbitrary` instance for lists considers total values only and never yields lists of the form `x : ⊥`.
-We can proof that reverse is not involutive in a partial setting by instantiating `prop_reverse_involutive` with the `Maybe` monad and negating the property returned by `quickCheck`.
+We can prove that `reverse` is not involutive in a partial setting by instantiating `prop_reverse_involutive` with the `Maybe` monad and negating the property returned by `quickCheck`.

 ```coq
 From Base Require Import Free.Instance.Maybe.